Koopman operator-based discussion on partial observation in stochastic systems: Numerical experiments on the noise effects

-As discussed in Sec.~4.2, the delay embedding would improve the accuracy of statistics in the Koopman operator approach.
+As discussed in Sec.~4.2, the delay-embedding would improve the accuracy of statistics in the Koopman operator approach.
 Here, we present the numerical results for the van der Pol system with the noise amplitude $\sigma = 0.5$.

-Figure~\ref{fig3} shows the accuracy in the partial observation setting.
+Figure~\ref{fig3} shows the errors in the partial observation setting.
 Here, only the second variable, $\underline{x_2}$, is measurable.
-In Fig.~\ref{fig3}(a), we do not use the delay embeddings and the maximum degree of the basis functions is changed.
+The filled circles and error bars represent the mean values and the standard deviations of the errors, respectively.
+In Fig.~\ref{fig3}(a), we do not use the delay-embeddings, and the maximum degree of the basis functions is changed.
 We see that the sudden change occurs when the maximum degree is varied from 1 to 2; this fact means that the monomial functions with degree 2 are necessary to evaluate the second-order statistics.

-Figure~\ref{fig3}(b) shows the dependence of the number of delay embeddings and accuracy.
-Note that the dictionary introduced in Sec.~5.3 estimates $\mathbb{E}[\underline{X_2^2}]$ adequately.
-From the numerical results, the increase in the number of embeddings improves the accuracy.
-We also see that there is a certain saturation point.
+Figure~\ref{fig3}(b) shows the relationship between the number of delay-embedding and error.
+Note that the dictionary introduced in Section 5.3 appropriately estimates $\mathbb{E}[\underline{X_2^2}]$.
+The numerical results indicate that increasing the number of delay-embedding improves accuracy.
+It also confirms the existence of a saturation point.

-Compared with Figs.~\ref{fig3}(a) and \ref{fig3}(b), we confirmed that the delay embedding is more effective than the usage of higher-order dictionary functions; this fact is common in all the other cases with other noise amplitude and the Lorentz system.
-Hence, the discussion in Sec.~4.2 would be valid; the delay embeddings are effective even in the partial observation cases in the stochastic systems.
+Compared to Figs.~\ref{fig3}(a) and \ref{fig3}(b), we confirmed that delay-embedding is more effective than using higher-order dictionary functions; the delay embedding yields a slightly better accuracy than the higher-order dictionaries.
+This finding holds for all other cases involving different noise amplitudes and Lorenz systems.
+Therefore, the discussion in Sec.~4.2 would be valid: Delay-embedding is also effective in the partially observed case within stochastic systems.